 MEEP is a project of the East African Wild Life Society, working in collaboration with key partners on the ground – the National Museums of Kenya, Kenya Wildlife Service and Kenya Forest Service.
-The project’s other key partners are its funding partners and MEEP thanks them for their generous support.
+The project’s other key partners are its funding partners, notably the Elephant Crisis Fund and the International Conservation Fund of Canada.
+MEEP thanks all its partners and donors for their generous support.

 Cave Elephants and the Search for Our Early Human Ancestors on Mt Elgon, SWARA Magazine article, Oct to Dec 2019 edition.